lionelmace/learn-ibm-terraform/README.md

 # Learn terraform on IBM Cloud

-This lab will provision a VPC, a subnet, and a VSI in a Resource Group within IBM Cloud.
+This lab will provision a VPC, a subnet, a SSH Key and a VSI in a new Resource Group within IBM Cloud.

 ## Before you begin